How to Remove a Nuna Car Seat from Its Base (Easy Guide)

 Lift the carrier off:

-Now, push the button.
-After that, drag the infant carrier out of the base.
+While holding the release, lift the infant carrier straight up out of the base.
 It should detach smoothly.
-If it feels stuck, double-check that you’re pressing the release fully.
+If it feels stuck, double-check that you’re pressing the release all the way in.

 Carry your baby out:

-Keep holding the handle in the locked position and lift the seat—making sure your little one is safely buckled inside—out of the car.
-If needed, adjust the handle to a comfortable carrying angle after you’ve detached it.
+Keep holding the handle in the locked position and lift the seat out of the car.
+Make sure your little one is safely buckled inside.
+Once detached, you can adjust the handle to a comfortable carrying angle.

-All these steps are backed by Nuna’s official instructions.
-The manual clearly states, “To release the child restraint, squeeze the car seat release button … and then pull the child restraint up.”
-And that’s all there is to it!
+All these steps follow Nuna’s official instructions.
+The manual states: squeeze the car seat release button and then pull the child restraint up (Nuna PIPA Series Base manual).

 Step-by-Step: Removing a Nuna PIPA Lite Infant Seat

-The Nuna PIPA Lite (and PIPA lite RX) works almost the same way.
-And here the instructions specify how to remove Nuna Pipa Lite infant car seat:
+The Nuna PIPA Lite (and PIPA Lite RX) works almost the same way.
+Here’s how to remove it:

-- Check handle position: Lock your handle in the carry position (upright).
+1. Check handle position: Lock the handle in the carry position (upright).

-- Verify latch: Press down on the carrier to listen for a click, confirming it’s latched to the base.
+2. Verify latch: Press down on the carrier and listen for a click to confirm it’s latched to the base.

-- Squeeze the base button: Check carrier release button on the PIPA Lite base.
-Squeeze it firmly (you may see two buttons for the rigid LATCH connectors on either side).
+3. Squeeze the base button: Locate the carrier release button on the PIPA Lite base.
+Squeeze it firmly.
+You may see two buttons for the rigid LATCH connectors on either side.

-The PIPA Lite manual even suggests pushing the base toward the vehicle as you press the latch release levers for easier removal, but the core action is the same.
-Drag your child restraint up when you press the carrier release button.
+The PIPA Lite manual also suggests pushing the base toward the vehicle seat as you press the latch release levers.
+This can make removal easier.
+The core action stays the same: lift the child restraint up while pressing the carrier release button.

-In both models (PIPA and PIPA Lite), the infant can safely remain buckled in the seat during removal.
-You do not need to loosen the harness unless you plan to remove the child first.
-Always lift by the handle or sides of the carrier—never by the canopy or straps.
+For both models (PIPA and PIPA Lite), your infant can safely stay buckled in the seat during removal.
+You don’t need to loosen the harness unless you plan to take the child out first.
+Always lift by the handle or sides of the carrier, never by the canopy or straps.

 Tips and Safety Advice